HamiltonMultimedia/hello-world/README.md

 I know it's been a while and I'm sorry I left you.
 I've been working really hard to balance my life with my work.
+It's proven to be a challenging thing as I've been forwarned by my colleagues.